 Watch our show highlights

-In partnership with the New Scientist magazine, we will be publishing a six-part series featuring people within BP that are working to advance low carbon.
-In the first of the series, New Scientist magazine puts the spotlight on Kathrina Mannion, director of BP's Advancing Low Carbon programme.
+We have worked in partnership with the New Scientist magazine for several years.
+Last year we included a five-part series featuring people within bp that are working to advance low carbon.
+In the first of the series, New Scientist magazine put the spotlight on Kathrina Mannion, then director of bp's Advancing Low Carbon programme.

-To complement our stand last year, we commissioned four features in the New Scientist magazine and website in the lead up to the show.
-The first article talked about the research underpinning all of our STEM education work to develop the next generation of talent, and the next three featured a range of BP employees talking about their careers and the choices they made around STEM skills.
+To complement our stand, we commissioned four features in the New Scientist magazine and website in the lead up to the show.
+The first article talked about the research underpinning all of our STEM education work to develop the next generation of talent, and the next three featured a range of bp employees talking about their careers and the choices they made around STEM skills.

 Do you remember your first trip to a science museum?
 Or a youthful dream of becoming an astronaut, doctor or engineer when you grew up?